goneri/promote_aws_modules/README.md

 Well, not really, there is still a couple of stuff to improve :-).

-- also migrate the entries from the ignore files
 - generate some changelog fragments
 - generate a clean up commit in the community.aws collection